Uptime check

 Server Error

-The website is reachable, but something is going wrong on the server or upstream service.
+The website is reachable, but something is going wrong on the server or upstream.

-Websites can become unavailable for many different reasons, not just full server failure.
+Websites can become unavailable for many reasons, not just full server failure.

 Server or Hosting Issues